allandev5959/allandev5959.github.io/_posts/2023-11-28-Deploy-T-Pot-Honeypot-To-AWS.md

 ![image](https://bohansec.com/assets/t-pot-blog/13.png "image")

-We will then run the following commands to update the packages and install the Git then pull the T-Pot Github repo to the instance, and finally execute the install scirpt wih sudo.
+We will then run the following commands to update the packages and install Git to pull the T-Pot Github repo to the instance, and finally execute the install script with sudo.

 ```
 sudo apt update -y